sammy355/samar.github.io/_posts/2026-02-16-Off_Policy_RL.md

 ### On-policy Reinforcement Learning

 Early RL-based approaches for sequence design relied on on-policy methods, meaning the policy is trained only on data generated by its current version.
-A representative example is DyNA PPO, which applies Proximal Policy Optimization (PPO) within an active learning loop.
+A representative example is DyNA PPO, which applies Proximal Policy Optimization (PPO) within an active learning loop <a href="#ref-8" title="(2020) Model-based reinforcement learning for biological sequence design.
+In International Conference on Learning Representations (ICLR)">[8]</a>.
 On-policy methods have some appealing properties.
 They are relatively stable, simple, and align well with classical RL theory.
 However, they come with a major drawback which is poor data efficiency.
 Since they cannot effectively reuse previously collected sequences, large amounts of expensive oracle evaluations are needed to make progress.
 This drawback becomes highly problematic when dealing with Huge search spaces, where exploring is essential.

 ### Off-policy Reinforcement Learning

 To address the limitations of On-policy RL, researchers have turned to off-policy RL methods, which can learn from data generated by older policies or even from fixed offline datasets.
 This is very effective in biology, where historical datasets and previously evaluated sequences are often available.

-One effective off-policy framework for sequence design is Generative Flow Networks (GFlowNets).
+One effective off-policy framework for sequence design is Generative Flow Networks (GFlowNets) <a href="#ref-2" title="(2022) Biological sequence design with GFlowNets.
+In International Conference on Machine Learning (ICML)">[2]</a>.
 Instead of learning a single optimal sequence, GFlowNets learn a distribution over sequences, where the probability of sampling a sequence is proportional to its reward.
 This allows them to generate high-quality sequences , a crucial property when exploring biological landscapes.
 Another advantage of GFlowNets is their flexibility, they can mix offline data (existing evaluated sequences) with newly generated samples, leading to more stable and efficient training compared to on-policy RL methods.

 ## The Core Problem: Proxy Misspecification

-Despite their promising performance, off-policy methods introduce a serious challenge, which is proxy model misspecification.
+Despite their promising performance, off-policy methods introduce a serious challenge, which is proxy model misspecification <a href="#ref-6" title="(2023) Bootstrapped training of score-conditioned generator for offline design of biological sequences.
+In Advances in Neural Information Processing Systems (NeurIPS)">[6]</a>.
 Proxy models are trained on limited data and tend to make unreliable predictions on out-of-distribution (OOD) sequences.
 Off-policy methods, especially those that explore the search space widely, are more likely to generate such sequences.

 This can lead to assigning greater reward to the sequence which may look promising but perform poor during evaluation by oracle function.
 The policy learns to exploit weaknesses in the proxy model rather than discovering meaningful biological sequences.
 Recent studies have shown that this issue becomes especially severe in large scale problems such as protein design, where the proxy model is particularly uncertain early in training.
-This creates a clear trade-off between exploration and reliability, which existing methods fail to balance effectively.
+This creates a clear trade-off between exploration and reliability, which existing methods fail to balance effectively <a href="#ref-6" title="(2023) Bootstrapped training of score-conditioned generator for offline design of biological sequences.
+In Advances in Neural Information Processing Systems (NeurIPS)">[6]</a><a href="#ref-15" title="(2021) Conservative objective models for effective offline model-based optimization.
+In International Conference on Machine Learning (ICML)">[15]</a>.

 ## Key Idea: Delta Conservative Search